Joost-Jansen/Group_4_agent/README.md

 ## Overview

 Spoonie is a conversational agent designed to provide personalized food recommendations.
 Developed at Delft University of Technology, this project explores the impact of long-term and one-shot memory modules on the user experience in recipe recommendation systems.
 By engaging in conversations, Spoonie learns user preferences to suggest meals, improving its recommendations over multiple encounters.
+Full details are provided in the following [paper](spoonie_paper.pdf).

 ## Features